Efficient evaluation of risk allocations

 \subsection{Allocations and family of compound Katz distributions}

 Let $M$ be a frequency rv with support on $\mathbb{N}$.
-Let $\{B_1, B_2, \dots\}$ form a sequence of independent and non-negative severity rvs, also independent of $M$.
-Within the context of the current paper, we assume that the severity rvs have support on $\mathbb{N}$.
+Let $\{B_1, B_2, \dots\}$ form a sequence of independent, identically distributed and non-negative severity rvs, independent of $M$.
+Within the context of the current paper, we assume that the severity rvs take values in $\mathbb{N}$.
 In this section, we consider cases where the rv $X$ is defined as a random sum, that is,

-It follows from (\ref{eq:DefXSommeAleatoire}) that the pmf of $X$ is
+It follows from \eqref{eq:DefXSommeAleatoire} that the pmf of $X$ is

-Evaluation of $\Pr(B_1 + \dots + B_j = k)$ is analytically and computationally expensive since direct computation is the result of $j-1$ convolutions.
-Fortunately, \cite{panjer1981recursivea} and others have developed efficient recursive relationships to compute the pmf of $X$ when $M$ is a Katz distribution, we often refer to these relations as Panjer recursions.
-We are now interested in the OGF for expected allocations for compound Katz distributions such that we may have an efficient algorithm for expected allocations.
+Evaluation of $\Pr(B_1 + \dots + B_j = k)$ is analytically and computationally expensive since direct computation results from $j-1$ convolutions.
+Fortunately, \cite{panjer1981recursivea} and others have developed efficient recursive relationships to compute the pmf of $X$ when $M$ is a Katz distribution; we often refer to these relations as Panjer recursions.
+We are now interested in the OGF for unconditional expected allocations for compound Katz distributions such that we may have an efficient algorithm for unconditional expected allocations.

-\begin{theorem} Let $X_1$ be a compound Katz distribution with parameter $|a| < 1$ and discrete severity rv $B_1$, with $X_1$ independent of $S_{-1}$.
-The expected OGF of expected allocations is
+\begin{theorem} Let $X_1$ be a rv having a compound Katz distribution with frequency rv $M_1$ having cdf in the Katz family of distributions with parameter $|a| < 1$ and discrete severity rv $B_1$, with $X_1$ independent of $S_{-1}$.
+The OGF of unconditional expected allocations is

 Further, if $|a \mathcal{P}_{B_1}(t)| < 1$ for all $|t| < 1$, then